Our Story

 Lake Farm is an artisan Angus cattle breeder nestled on the banks of Lake Karapiro.

 As a registered Angus cattle stud (Lake Farm Genetics), our mission has always been to breed exceptional animals known for their outstanding carcasses, high growth, and superior eating quality.
 We believe we are well on our way.
 We were proud to win the prestigious Beef + Lamb New Zealand Steak of Origin competition twice and to have been finalists seven times over nine consecutive years.
-Although the competition no longer runs, this unique achievement remains a source of great pride.
+Although the competition no longer runs, this unique achievement remains a source of immense pride.